( Disponible en anglais seulement )

 B. Lottery Licences

 Provided an organization is eligible to obtain a licence, the licensing authority will confirm whether or not a licence is available for a proposed lottery scheme.
 There are many types of lottery schemes for which licences are available, including: charitable gaming event, regular and special bingo, super jackpot, break open tickets, raffle lottery, and electronic raffles.
-A description of each of these can be found here.
+A description of each of these can be found on the AGCO website.

 C. Electronic Raffles